buildpacks/rfcs/text/0000-pack-buildpack-create.md

 # Definitions
 [definitions]: #definitions

-- *Scaffold* - the essential files and directory required for a buildpack
+- *Scaffold* - the essential files and directories required for a buildpack

 # Motivation
 [motivation]: #motivation